medialab/minet/docs/cli.md

 optional arguments:
   -h, --help                  show this help message and exit -c COOKIE, --cookie COOKIE  Browser from which to extract a google drive cookie (supports "firefox", "chrome", "chromium", "opera" and "edge").
 Defaults to "firefox".
+  -o OUTPUT, --output OUTPUT  Path to the output file.
+By default, the report will be printed to stdout.

 examples: